aspectron/iris-app/README.md

 IRIS is typically ran along side of MongoDB.
 If mongodb is configured, IRIS will use mongodb for HTTP session storage.
 Otherwise it uses `ExpressSession.MemoryStore` memory storage (which is not persistent).

-## Dependencies

-IRIS depends on variety of modules,

 ## Folder Structure